 We submitted evidence to the EFRA (Environment, Food and Rural Affairs) Select Committee

 in the media including on national television and radio

 on the Number 10 website - which reached more than 300,000 signatures

-- Responding to government consultations - For example you can download The Wildlife Trusts' response to the DEFRA consultation on draft strategy to manage bTB in Britain at the bottom of this page.
+Responding to government consultations - you can download The Wildlife Trusts' response to the Defra consultation on a draft strategy to manage bTB in Britain at the bottom of this page.

 Connecting people and badgers

 Watching badgers on their home turf is a real eye opener and seeing these amazing creatures merrily going about their business will enchant everyone.
 Go to one of our badger watching events for some of the best opportunities to see them and watch their fascinating behaviour.

 Campaigning for people and badgers